There is much room for unpredictability when it comes to flying with a dog, especially the first time.

 Traveling by Car

 Traveling with your pet can be done securely if you have the right equipment for dog car safety.
 Get a seat belt, kennel, or plush carry case for your car trip.
 Use a dog guard when driving to keep an eye on your pet.
 A dog guard best serves canines that love to watch you and move about for dog car safety.
 Backseat barriers are ideal for keeping large dogs from squirming in the car.
+Map out your route ahead of time.
+Use an online route planner program to find the safest, most efficient path between two destinations to make the most of your pet car trips.

 Can I leave my pup in the car?